 End Note

-In short, a heat pump is a flexible system that ensures year-round comfort in your home by efficiently providing heating and cooling.
+In short, understanding how does a heat pump work in winter shows why it’s such a smart, efficient choice for year-round comfort.
 Unlike traditional systems, a heat pump in the winter accomplishes this dual role through a reverse cycle, extracting latent heat from the outdoor air and transferring it indoors, even in freezing temperatures.

 Considering an upgrade or replacement for your home’s heating and cooling system?
 Look no further than Johnson’s HVAC.
 As your expert partner for heat pump solutions, we will ensure your system delivers year-round comfort and a longer lifespan.
 Contact us today to learn more!